Admissions Information 2025/26.

 Champions of Ireland!

 Champions of Ireland – 1-0 to PCS against Rice College Westport in Athlone in the U17 cup.
-Congratulations to the lads, Mr O’Keefe, Mr Breen, the great supporters and the FAI and Athlone FC for hosting.
+Congratulations to the lads, Mr O’Keeffe, Mr Breen, the great supporters and the FAI and Athlone FC for hosting.
 Thanks also to the teachers who accompanied the students and especially Mr Curran who organised it for them.

 Action Ireland Trust Blog.